cwcowell/instakarma/README.md

 Here's how to get things set up.

 1. Make a slack app with these tokens or configuration settings:
-    * An app-level token with `connection:write` scope
+    * An app-level token with `connections:write` scope
     * A bot token with these **OAuth Scopes**:
         * `channels:history`
         * `chat:write`